Iron deficiency: Causes

-Though genetic defects causing iron deficiency have been studied in rodents, there are no known genetic disorders of human iron metabolism that directly cause iron deficiency.

 A 2024 review examined iron metabolism and its interactions with calcium, magnesium, and selected trace elements (copper, zinc, lead, cadmium, mercury, and nickel), as well as their roles in certain diseases.

+A 2008 study by researchers at Harvard Medical School identified mutations in the TMPRSS6 gene — encoding the enzyme matriptase-2 — as the cause of iron-refractory iron deficiency anemia (IRIDA), a rare autosomal recessive disorder characterized by iron deficiency unresponsive to oral iron supplementation.

 Athletics

 Possible reasons that athletics may contribute to lower iron levels include mechanical hemolysis (destruction of red blood cells from physical impact), loss of iron through sweat and urine, gastrointestinal blood loss, and haematuria (presence of blood in urine).
 Although small amounts of iron are excreted in sweat and urine, these losses can generally be seen as insignificant even with increased sweat and urine production, especially considering that athletes' bodies appear to become conditioned to retain iron better.
 Mechanical hemolysis is most likely to occur in high-impact sports, especially among long-distance runners who experience "foot-strike hemolysis" from the repeated impact of their feet with the ground.
 Exercise-induced gastrointestinal bleeding is most likely to occur in endurance athletes.
-Haematuria in athletes is most likely to occur in those that undergo repetitive impacts on the body, particularly affecting the feet (such as running on a hard road, or Kendo) and hands (e.g. Conga or Candombe drumming).
+Haematuria in athletes is most likely to occur in those who undergo repetitive impacts on the body, particularly affecting the feet (such as running on a hard road, or Kendo) and hands (e.g., Conga or Candombe drumming).
 Additionally, athletes in sports that emphasize weight loss (e.g. ballet, gymnastics, marathon running, and cycling) as well as sports that emphasize high-carbohydrate, low-fat diets, may be at an increased risk for iron deficiency.

 Inadequate dietary intake

-A U.S. federal food consumption survey determined that for women and men over 19, average iron consumption from foods and beverages was 13.1 and 18.0 mg/day, respectively.
-For women, 16% in the age range 14–50 years consumed less than the Estimated Average Requirement (EAR), and for men ages 19 and up, fewer than 3%.
+A U.S. federal food consumption survey found that for women and men over 19, average iron consumption from foods and beverages was 13.1 and 18.0 mg/day, respectively.
+For women, 16% in the age range 14–50 years consumed less than the Estimated Average Requirement (EAR), and for men aged 19 and up, fewer than 3%.
 Consumption data were updated in a 2014 U.S. government survey and reported that for men and women ages 20 and older the average iron intakes were, respectively, 16.6 and 12.6 mg/day.
 People in the U.S. usually obtain adequate amounts of iron from their diets.
-However, subgroups like infants, young children, teenaged girls, pregnant women, and premenopausal women are at risk of obtaining less than the EAR.
+However, subgroups like infants, young children, teenage girls, pregnant women, and premenopausal women are at risk of obtaining less than the EAR.
 Socio-economic and racial differences further affect the rates of iron deficiency.